DucManhPhan/DucManhPhan.github.io/_posts/2020-02-12-CountDownLatch-in-Java's-multithreading.md

 ## When to use

-- Use **CountDownLatch** when one or many threads require to wait for one or more threads to complete, before it can continue processing.
+- Use **CountDownLatch** when the main thread require to wait for one or more threads to complete, before it can continue processing.

+- CountDownLatch is good for one-time events like application start-up time.

 <br>